+The preferred methods of getting your child to and from school are in the car rider line or by using our buses.
 The drop off and pick up area for car riders will only be allowed along the upper driveway off Hardin Valley Road at the top of the hill.
 As you can see by the map at the end of this handbook, this drive, adjacent to the parking lot, will be one-way throughout the school day.
-Parents are not to let students exit the car until they reach the drop-off area near the front entrance of the school where assistance from school personnel will be given by opening car doors.
+Parents are not to let students exit the car until they reach the drop-off area near the front entrance of the school where assistance from safety patrols/school personnel will be given by opening car doors.
 These cars will be given priority right of way over cars exiting the parking lot.

-No cars will be permitted to turn left off of Steele Road into the main parking lot.
-Cars will be able to turn left into the back parking lot.
+There are less than 20 parking spots available in the front parking lot once all of our staff arrive.
+This does not allow for many walk-ups to our hug line at the front door.

 At no time should students be dropped off or let out of cars in the parking lot area of the school.
-For the safety of all students, please carefully study the map at the back of this handbook, and use the designated drop off lane each and every morning.
-Please also refrain from parking in the handicap spots unless you have a handicap license.
-These spots are used every day and should not be used as a quick means for dropping your child off at school.
-Due to Covid-19, parents will not be permitted to park in the front or back parking lots to walk students to the front for arrival or pick up in the afternoons at dismissal.
+If choosing to walk your child to the hug line, parents need to park the car in a striped parking slot, and then personally escort students across the crosswalk to the sidewalk in front of the school.
+There will be NO parent parking in the back parking lot as it is reserved for staff only.